-Wild Card Search – Use the search field to look for work orders that have a certain text string. iPoint will search technician, work order name, work order number, work order description, job address, and scheduled date.
+Wild Card Search – Use the search field to look for work orders with a certain text string. iPoint will search technician, work order name, work order number, work order description, job address, and scheduled date.
 And the X at the end of the Wild Card Search field will clear the field of any search strings.

-The Work Order List
+Work Order List

 Each Work Order line displays the following details:

 - Work Order Number and Name – The work order name is customizable by your system administrator in Settings > Module Settings > Work Orders (tab) > WO Naming, so your Work Order names might be a bit different than our example.